spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 ## Summary

-A reasonable estimation of the relation between two identified Elements from a developer perspective.
+Information about the relationship between two Elements.

 ## Description

-This field is a reasonable estimation of the relation between two identified Elements from a developer perspective.
+Provides information about the relationship between two Elements.
+For example, you can represent a relationship between two different Files, between a Package and a File, between two Packages, or between one SPDXDocument and another SPDXDocument.

 ## Metadata